Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What does the COVID-19 test involve?

 It’s similar to a flu test.
-The physician inserts a swab into the patient’s nose to reach the nasopharyngeal region — which is where the respiratory tract meets the back of your mouth.
-That specimen is then tested for traces of the coronavirus.
+The physician inserts a swab in your nose and sends the specimen to be tested for traces of the coronavirus.
+Some tests involve a more shallow swab that only reached the nostrils, while others go much deeper into the patient’s nose to reach the nasopharyngeal region — which is where the respiratory tract meets the back of your mouth.
+The deeper tests are thought to be more accurate, though they are more uncomfortable for the patient.

 How health insurance companies are handling the coronavirus